+Forecasting.
 Once they’ve reviewed and approved transformation initiatives and business plans, CFOs and their forecasting, planning, and analysis (FP&A) teams will need to reconcile business plans with existing forecasts and clarify the potential value from transformation.
 The CFO will likely assign members of the FP&A team to clarify underlying assumptions and then revise forecasts and communicate them to senior management as well as the business-unit leaders.
 In this way, everyone will understand the degree to which the bar for performance has changed.
 For instance, if a business unit with $1 billion in revenue expects $50 million in top-line losses because of pricing pressures but has committed to create $100 million in transformation benefits, everyone should expect the business unit to deliver $1.05 billion in revenue (accounting for the erosion).

-Forecasting.
+Business reporting.
 Integrated business reporting can help the CEO and business-unit leaders clearly track the relationship between financial and operational activities and outcomes—which is critical, because the success of transformation activities can’t always be judged solely through financial metrics.
 Consider a company that has decided to simplify its product design to reduce manufacturing costs.
 In the midst of this transformation, teams report that cost per unit is down and throughput rates are up, but quality has dipped slightly.
 A purely financial view would focus only on the direct cost per unit—a misleading figure, in this case.
 An integrated report, comparing current KPIs against baselines established during initial planning, as well as the targets established initially for throughput and quality, would provide a more comprehensive perspective on the net benefit of this initiative.

-Business reporting.
+Budgeting.
 The budget process is where CFOs and their teams can lean in and ensure that the value being captured from transformations is retained and that previous financial and operational commitments are preserved.
 A key challenge for them is getting the first year of the transformation in sync with the overall budget cycle.
 It is rare for executives to restate a budget to account for the new commitments associated with transformation; instead they tend to rely on updated forecasting.
 But in the second year, CFOs will have more data in hand, and therefore more opportunity to lock in transformation benefits—clearly stating the costs of transformation (one-time and recurring), the recurring benefits, the incremental benefits from partially realized initiatives, and the outstanding commitments to the transformation.
 The owners of the transformation project should be able to help the finance team to streamline aspects of the budget cycle, as they can supply much of the required data.
-Budgeting.

 No question, enhancing existing forecasting, reporting, and budgeting processes and establishing an integrated view will require an extra measure of time and resources from the finance team, but it